Context Variables

 Once your context variables have been defined, there are many different ways in which the values of those can be set in your dashboard:

-Device IDs, device tags, Experience Users and attributes will take the form of dropdown menus with all valid entries available for selection.
-Numbers and strings are simple text inputs.
+Device ID, Device Attribute, and Experience User variables will take the form of dropdown menus with all valid entries available for selection.
+Device Tag, String, and Number variables are simple text inputs.

-Any input that is left blank is currently set to its default value.
-Enter any values you would like to change and click the “Update” button at the bottom of the form, and your dashboard will update to reflect the new context.
+The inputs will default to the values currently being used by the dashboard.
+Change any values you would like and click the “Update” button at the bottom of the form, and your dashboard will update to reflect the new context.

 Direct URL Manipulation